Kazuki-Maehara/Kazuki-Maehara/README.md

 - 👋 Hi, I’m @Kazuki-Maehara
 - 👀 I’m interested in all of technologies.
-- 🌱 I’m currently learning Django, JavaScript, Golang and Docker(sometimes Kubernetes).
+- 🌱 I’m currently learning Django, JavaScript, Golang, Docker, Odoo and Rust.
 I'd love to be a lifelong learner.
 - 💞️ I'm seeking something to collaborate on.
-- 📫 How to reach me ...
+- 📫 How to reach me ... of course you can jump on to my web site!